-Magical views of the majestic Matterhorn along with a stunning panorama of the 4,000-meter peaks surrounding Zermatt make this our favorite hike in the area.
+Our favorite hike in Zermatt features magical views of the majestic Matterhorn and stunning panoramas of the 4,000-meter peaks towering above the area.

 - Distance: 2.3 miles (one way) to Trift

 12.3 miles (loop)

 3,425-ft. to Hohbalm Viewpoint